-- As soon as a student is aware of limitations/restrictions that may require absences or accommodations due to pregnancy or the birth of a child, a student is encouraged to start the process of applying for Title IX: Pregnant and Parenting Students by following the steps outlined below: - The student must submit an Accommodation Card Request Form to NTC Disability Services in order to request pregnancy/maternity leave accommodations (www.ntc.edu/disability-services).
-It is recommended that the student apply as soon as she knows she is pregnant. - o Students must have a doctor complete the medical form and submit to NTC Disability Services. - o If the student has specific limitations/restrictions due to a pregnancy or birth of a child then the student will meet with Director of Disability Services to determine reasonable accommodations. - The student should discuss the accommodation plan with instructors to develop a plan to complete the course work.
+- As soon as a student is aware of limitations/restrictions that may require absences or accommodations due to pregnancy or the birth of a child, a student is encouraged to start the process of applying for Title IX: Pregnant and Parenting Students by following the steps outlined below: - The student must submit an Accommodation Card Request Form to NTC Center for Access and Accommodations in order to request pregnancy/maternity leave accommodations.
+It is recommended that the student apply as soon as she knows she is pregnant. - Students must have a doctor complete the medical form and submit to NTC Center for Access and Accommodations. - If the student has specific limitations/restrictions due to a pregnancy or birth of a child then the student will meet with Director the Center to determine reasonable accommodations. - The student should discuss the accommodation plan with instructors to develop a plan to complete the course work.
 If it is determined that as part of the plan that an incomplete will be issued, the student and instructor will complete the incomplete paperwork.
-A copy of the plan for completion will be provided to the Director of Disability Services.
+A copy of the plan for completion will be provided to the Director of Access and Accommodations.

-For more information regarding the accommodation process for Title IX Pregnant and Parenting Students, please contact Disability Services at DS@ntc.edu or 715-803-1469.
+For more information regarding the accommodation process for Title IX Pregnant and Parenting Students, please contact Disability Services or 715-803-1469.